Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-policy-and-infrastructure.markdown

 * The satisfaction of creating real change in your community.

-**Ready to build safer streets?\
+**Ready to build safer streets?**\
-**Join Safe Streets Halton as the Director of Policy & Infrastructure and contribute to designing the future of transportation in Halton Region.
+Join Safe Streets Halton as the Director of Policy & Infrastructure and contribute to designing the future of transportation in Halton Region.
 Learn more about us at[ safestreetshalton.ca](https://safestreetshalton.ca).

-**How to Apply:\
-**To apply, please complete our online application form \[Insert Form Link\].
-The form includes sections for your contact information and a message about your interest in the role.
-Submitting a resume is optional.
-Board elections will take place at our Annual General Meeting in May.

-**Note: **This is a volunteer position and is not compensated.

-Together, we can create a community where everyone feels safe and empowered to walk, cycle, and live freely.